Ankitkumargautam/ticket-management/README.md

 5. Formik implementation and form complete for trip making.

 6. backend implementation for creating the trip , list trip and detail trip done

+7. contact validation and min 1 driver and min 1 conductor fix